-- (7) The unusual incident reports, documentation of identified trends and patterns, and corrective action shall be made available to the county board and department upon request. - (8) Each agency provider and independent provider shall maintain a log of all unusual incidents.
-The log shall include, but is not limited to, the name of the individual, a brief description of the unusual incident, any injuries, time, date, location, and preventive measures. - (9) The agency provider and the county board shall ensure that trends and patterns of unusual incidents are included and addressed in the individual service plan of each individual affected. - (N) Oversight - (1) The county board shall review, on at least a quarterly basis, a representative sample of provider logs, including logs where the county board is a provider, to ensure that major unusual incidents have been reported, preventive measures have been implemented, and that trends and patterns have been identified and addressed in accordance with this rule.
+- (1) The county board shall review, on at least a quarterly basis, a representative sample of provider unusual incident logs, including logs where the county board is a provider, to ensure that major unusual incidents have been reported, preventive measures have been implemented, and that trends and patterns have been identified and addressed in accordance with this rule.
 The sample shall be made available to the department for review upon request. - (2) When the county board is a provider, the department shall review, on a monthly basis, a representative sample of county board logs to ensure that major unusual incidents have been reported, preventive measures have been implemented, and that trends and patterns have been identified and addressed in accordance with this rule.
 The county board shall submit the specified logs to the department upon request. - (3) The department shall conduct reviews of county boards and providers as necessary to ensure the health and welfare of individuals and compliance with this rule.
-Failure to comply with this rule may be considered by the department in any regulatory capacity, including certification, licensure, and accreditation. - (O) Access to records - (1) Reports made under section 5123.61 of the Revised Code and this rule are not public records as defined in section 149.43 of the Revised Code.
+Failure to comply with this rule may be considered by the department in any regulatory capacity, including certification, licensure, and accreditation.

+(O) Access to records

+- (1) Reports made under section 5123.61 of the Revised Code and this rule are not public records as defined in section 149.43 of the Revised Code.
 Records may be provided to parties authorized to receive them in accordance with sections 5123.613 and 5126.044 of the Revised Code, to any governmental entity authorized to investigate the circumstances of the alleged abuse, neglect, misappropriation, or exploitation and to any party to the extent that release of a record is necessary for the health or welfare of an individual. - (2) A county board or the department shall not review, copy, or include in any report required by this rule a provider's personnel records that are confidential under state or federal statutes or rules, including medical and insurance records, workers' compensation records, employment eligibility verification (I-9) forms, and social security numbers.
 The provider shall redact any confidential information contained in a record before copies are provided to the county board or the department.
 A provider shall make all other records available upon request by a county board or the department.
-Confidential information, including the date of birth and social security number) shall be shared with DODD in implementing the Abuser Registry process (O.A.C.
-5123:2-17-03).
+A provider shall provide confidential information, including the date of birth and social security number, when requested by the department as part of the abuser registry process in accordance with rule 5123:2-17-03 of the Administrative Code.